bsaal2/Js-Concepts/generators/generator.md

 ## Generator

 Generator function is like the normal function but it makes it as special by using special character (*).
-We can Generator object from Generator function.
+We can create Generator object from Generator function.
 It conforms to both Iterable protocal and Iterator protocal.

 It is the subclass of hidden Iterator class.